instructure/canvas-ios/rn/Teacher/README.md

   (note: if you already have a simulator running, kill it before running that command)

+### BuddyBuild
+In the root of the git repo is `buddybuild_postclone.sh` which will ensure that only the apps with relevant changes will build.
+But because we can only cancel builds right now, the builds in buddy build will show as failed.
+You should look to make sure that the Teacher App build succeeded for all commits related to this app.

 ### Linting
 We use the eslint config from the project http://standardjs.com/.
 If needed we can customize these rules in `.eslintrc`